A stochastic subspace approach to gradient-free optimization in high dimensions: Introduction

-\paragraph{Zeroth-order optimization} Our methods use directions $\bP^\top\nabla f(\x)$, where $\bP$ is $d\times \ell$ with $\ell \ll d$, which is equivalent to taking $\ell$ directional derivatives of $f$ at $\x$.
-To be clear, when $\nabla f(\x)$ is readily available, zeroth-order optimization methods are not competitive with first- or second-order methods.
-For example, if $f(\x) = \|\bA\x-\textbf{b}\|^2$ then evaluating $f(\x)$ and evaluating $\nabla f(\x) = 2\bA^\top(\bA\x-\textbf{b})$ have nearly the same computational cost, namely $\mathcal{O}(nd)$.
+\paragraph{Zeroth-order optimization} Our methods use directions $\bP^\top\nabla f(\x)$, where $\bP$ is $d\times \ell$ with $\ell \ll d$, which is equivalent to taking $\ell$ directional derivatives of $f$ at $\x$ \insertme{.
+Observe that as our methods do not use gradients they fall into the class of gradient-free optimization, however since we use exact directional derivatives the methods are not derivative-free.} To be clear, when $\nabla f(\x)$ is readily available, zeroth-order optimization methods are not competitive with first- or second-order methods.
+For example, if $f(\x) = \|\bA\x-\textbf{b}\|^2$, \insertme {with $\bA \in \reals^{n \times d}$ and $\textbf{b} \in \reals^n$} then evaluating $f(\x)$ and evaluating $\nabla f(\x) = 2\bA^\top(\bA\x-\textbf{b})$ have nearly the same computational cost, namely $\mathcal{O}(nd)$.
 In fact, such a statement is true regardless of the structure of $f$: by using reverse-mode automatic differentiation (AD), one can theoretically evaluate $\nabla f(\x)$ in about four-times the cost of evaluating $f(\x)$, regardless of the dimension $d$ \cite{griewank2008evaluating}.
 In the context of PDE-constrained optimization, the popular adjoint-state method, which is a form of AD applied to either the continuous or discretized PDE, also evaluates $\nabla f(\x)$ in time independent of the dimension.
 However, there are many situations when AD and the adjoint-state method are inefficient or not applicable.
 Finding the adjoint equation requires a careful derivation (which depends on the PDE as well as on initial and boundary conditions), and then a numerical method must be implemented to solve it, which takes considerable development time.
 For this reason complicated codes that are often updated with new features, such as weather models, rarely have the capability to compute a full gradient.
 There are software packages that solve for the adjoint automatically, or run AD, but these require a programming environment that restricts the user, and may not be efficient in parallel high-performance computing environments.